tthtun/CleanArchitecture/vsixArtefacts/VsmpReadMe.md

-A simple extension that ....
+A simple extension that

+>Based upon Steve "ardalis" Smith's 'Clean Architecture' solution

 When you create a new project...